 Visma as Data Processor

-The services and products that we offer are subject to a security and privacy self assessment regime in order to meet the commitments we take on as data processors towards our customers.
+The services and products that we offer are subject to a security and privacy self-assessment regime to meet the commitments we take on as data processors towards our customers.

 Lastly, mitigation is systemised in a ticketing system and monitored through a live index to ensure progress and detect bottlenecks.